AustinC/jnREPL/README.md

 # jnREPL
-Embed a Clojure nREPL in Java
+This library facilitates embedding a Clojure nREPL within a Java application.
+The API has two methods:

+    Jnrepl.startRepl();
+    Jnrepl.shutdownRepl();

-The port defaults to `9090`.
+The repl port defaults to `9090`.
 It can be set with the JVM arg `-Djnrepl.port=9091`

 ### Example connecting with leiningen